r-devel/glossary/README.md

 ## Using pre-commit when contributing

 This repository uses pre-commit.
-To install and run the same, follow the steps below:
+To install and run the it, follow the steps below:

 - In an external terminal run `pip3 install pre-commit --user` (for